saifulislam88/kubernetes/A.Kubernetes-principle-concept/(A).Kubernetes Principle & Concept.md

 - 🌟**Find already tainted by the Kubernetes default installation**\
 `kubectl get nodes -o=custom-columns=NodeName:.metadata.name,TaintKey:.spec.taints[*].key,TaintValue:.spec.taints[*].value,TaintEffect:.spec.taints[*].effect`

+- 🌟**Drain the Node: To safely evict pods from the node (e.g., for node shutdown), you might follow up with**\
+`kubectl drain worker-node-2 --ignore-daemonsets --delete-emptydir-data`

+- 🌟**Marks worker-node-2 as unschedulable to prevent new pods from being assigned, useful for maintenance, updates, or troubleshooting while keeping existing pods running.**\
+`kubectl cordon worker-node-2`\
+`kubectl uncordon worker-node-2`

 ### 🔥1.NoSchedule
 The pod will not get scheduled to the node without a matching toleration for the tainted nodes.